Chambers Bay: Construction

+On February 8, 2008, USGA announced that Chambers Bay would host the 2015 U.S. Open.
+According to a USGA-commissioned financial analysis, the U.S. Open generated $134 million in economy development regionally, including $16.8 million in tax revenue.
+The event had approximately 110,000 unique visitors, of which one-third were from outside Washington state.
+To transport visitors for the tournament from Seattle, a Sounder commuter train platform was planned to be constructed at Chambers Bay.
+USGA and Sound Transit later cancelled plans for the train service, citing logistical and financial challenges.

 Layout

 Five sets of tees are available, ranging from 5250 to 7585 yd, and as a municipal course, Pierce County residents receive discounted rates.
 The course is for walkers only, caddies are available but are optional.
 Motorized carts are permitted only for those with medical conditions or disabilities, and a caddie must be hired as the driver.

 The greens do not have fringes - it is a transparent transition from fairway to green.